swarbrick85/pastry_central/README.md

 ## Installation

+It needs to be connected to a web server of some kind.

 ## Usage

 This is the outline of a website.
 It has no css attached.
-To make it visible it needs to be connected to a web server.
+Also, to make it visible it needs to be connected to a web server.

 ## Contributing